From Lignite to the Bioeconomy

 What exactly can we expect from a bioeconomy district?

 Prof. Schurr: First of all, the field of bioeconomy is very broad.
 Topics range from food production to the manufacture of chemicals, pharmaceuticals, and numerous materials.
 At a regional level today, this is reflected in the many sectors that are individually strong but often isolated.
 From a scientific perspective, we are primarily interested in working out how these sectors can be integrated.
 How can we bring all of the different areas together in a meaningful way?
 This can only be achieved if the production, implementation, and utilization of raw materials are considered together with their socio-economic context.
 Over the past few years, we have developed numerous relevant concepts and ideas in the Bioeconomy Science Center (BioSC) and have thus created a scientific basis.
-This has yet to be tested across an entire region, however, and there is enormous potential here.
-But to do so, we have to set up a real-life laboratory and examine a number of issues: what happens when we incorporate real stakeholders, for example, and how can we involve society?
-In my view, this is both the greatest challenge and the greatest opportunity embodied by a bioeconomy district.
+However, no one had tried this out in an entire region.
+There is great potential here, which is now being developed jointly with BioökonomieREVIER in the region.
+To do this, we need to enter a real-world laboratory and see how things actually work with real players and how we can involve society.
+I see this as the major task and opportunity that such a model region for the bioeconomy has to offer.

-Prof. Schurr: The current discussion on structural change is very much from the perspective of the energy sector.
+Prof. Schurr: The discussion on structural change is very much from the perspective of the energy sector.
 I believe that this is too narrow a view.
 The region has the chance to consider how it wants to develop in future, and this needn’t be limited to the question of energy.
 We see a wide range of opportunities for developing the region, as it has many strengths.
 The energy sector is one of these, as is digitization and – naturally – the bioeconomy.
 This fits in well with Forschungszentrum Jülich’s portfolio, but also with the portfolios of other research and educational institutions in the region with whom we have partnerships.
 What we must all recognize is that structural change can only be achieved if we work together.
 We need to seize the opportunity to develop the bioeconomy in collaboration with other sectors that are relevant for both Forschungszentrum Jülich and the wider region.
 There are points of interaction with energy but also with digitization.
 In digital agriculture, for instance, we are trying to link yield data with satellite information on water availability and plant stress levels.
 This area is currently progressing rapidly and offers substantial potential for growth.
-We are also participating in two clusters of excellence, PhenoRob and CEPLAS2.
+We are also participating in two agricultural clusters of excellence, PhenoRob and CEPLAS2.
 In the energy sector, for example, we are attempting to use surplus electricity for biotechnological processes, and also to utilize products from biorefineries to make energy storage systems more sustainable.
+In addition, agri-photovoltaics allows the production of energy and plants to be combined on the same area with added value for both.
 Projects like these, which combine the different sectors, have the potential to drive the entire region forward.

 Who are your most important partners in the region?

-An area where we would like to see more collaboration is with the many small and medium-sized enterprises based in the region.
-There are still considerable resources to be tapped here, and we’re discovering more every day.
-This is why, as part of the BioREVIER project funded by the Federal Ministry for Economic Affairs and Energy (BMWi), we are targeting companies that are active in the bioeconomy sphere.
-Our goal is to promote networking between the various players, the idea being to generate added value and thus create employment.
+That is why, as part of the BioeconomyREVIER transformation cluster project funded by the Federal Ministry for Economic Affairs and Energy, we are specifically targeting companies that are active in the field of bioeconomy here.
+Our goal is to promote stronger networking between the various players, the idea being to generate added value and thus create employment.
 In other words, our focus is on the entire value chain, from knowledge creation to transfer and application.
 Of these, knowledge transfer is an area in which Germany is known to perform relatively poorly.
 In terms of research and economy we are relatively strong, but when it comes to translating our scientific findings into profitable applications, Germany has only had limited success thus far.
 In my view, our best chance to change this is at the regional level, because knowledge is mainly transferred through personal contacts, trusted relationships, and informal meetings.
 Geographical proximity is an important advantage in this regard.

 The term “bioeconomy” is itself interdisciplinary.
 What is the biggest challenge to be overcome when different disciplines come together?